Princesiddhu/git_learning/README.md

 # KnowledgeGate git learning project
-this repo is only meant to be used by students to learn git and try different git commands.
+this repo is only meant to be used by students to learn git and try different git commands. this is the second editing in the branch.